US study visits

 MIT is located on the banks of the Charles River, between Harvard and the centre of Boston, which is easily accessible.
 It’s famous for its striking modernist and post-modernist architecture, as well as its Great Dome, visible from the riverside.

-New York City, with Columbia (full-day study visit)
+New York City (full-day study visit)

 New York City (population: around 20 million – metropolitan area)